D-Carrillo/POSbackend/README.md

 ## MUST HAVE AN ACTIVE AND BUILT DATABASE (MySQL)
   1. Clone the repository to your local machine.
   2. Change API backend to localhost.
-  3. Start your database, and add user login to the backend in the db.js under the server folder.
+  3. Start your database, and add user login to the backend in the db.js file under the server folder.
   4. Navigate to server folder and use "npm install express" in the terminal.
   5. Navigate to the POS folder and use "npm install react-scripts", "npm install react-icons" in the terminal.
   6. Start application using "npm start".
-  7. If facing issues, use the link to local host repository: https://github.com/D-Carrillo/POS11-Uma.git
+  7. If facing issues, use the link to local host repository: https://github.com/D-Carrillo/POS11-Uma.git. (**Requires no backend changes except for database login information in the db.js file)

 ## 🌐 Webstie Link:
 https://gentle-desert-0fe0da310.6.azurestaticapps.net/